aroberge/reeborg/docs/breakout_py_en/library.rst

 What's happening?
 -----------------

-I have a confession to make: in previous tutorials I was "cheating".
-In previous tutorials, when you clicked on the "run" button, the code that you had in the editor was scanned looking for the statement ``import my_lib``.
+I have a confession to make: in previous tutorials I was "cheating": when you clicked on the "run" button, the code that you had in the editor was scanned looking for the statement ``import my_lib``.
 If it was present, it was replaced by the entire content of the library.
 No real import was taking place.